Vegan Crème Brûlée

 Instructions

-- Combine the coconut milk, arrowroot powder, sugar, and cashews in a saucepan.
+• Scoop one cup of the fat from a can of chilled coconut milk, arrowroot powder, sugar, and cashews in a saucepan.
 Stir to combine.
 Bring to a simmer (low boil) over medium heat while stirring (this can take up to 5 minutes).
 Simmer for 1 minute.
 Remove from heat.
 Don't worry about lumps in the sauce if they occur.

 (The products above contain sponsored links to products we use and recommend)